AlexanderFranse/newConnect4/NOTES.md

 Think about adding a submodule with the API contract and contract testing functionality (maybe check the full stack cookiecutter)
 Maybe we can add a "move history" to the API.
 Think about adding scenario's for the bot victories.

+Add a scenario for vertical victory for bot